Skip to main content

 Singapore

-Singapore has consistenly abstained on the vote on the annual UN General Assembly resolutions on the TPNW, including in 2023.
-Singapore observed the Second Meeting of States Parties to the TPNW (2MSP) in November and December 2023 but did not make a statement.
-It maintains policies and practices that are compatible with all of the prohibitions in Article 1 of the TPNW and can therefore sign and ratify or accede to the Treaty without the need for a change in conduct.
+Singapore has consistently abstained from voting on the annual UN General Assembly resolutions on the Treaty on the Prohibition of Nuclear Weapons (TPNW), including in 2024.
+It also abstained from voting on the adoption of the TPNW at the negotiating conference in 2017.
+It observed the First and Second Meeting of States Parties (1MSP and 2MSP) to the TPNW in 2022 and 2023, respectively.
+Singapore maintains policies and practices that are compatible with all of the prohibitions in Article 1 of the TPNW and can therefore sign and ratify or accede to the Treaty without the need for a change in conduct.

 TPNW Status